ACCESS-NRI/access-esm1.6-configs/README.md

 ## About

-This repo will contain standard global configurations for ACCESS-ESM1.6, the ACCESS Coupled Earth System Model.
+This repository will contain standard global configurations for ACCESS-ESM1.6, the ACCESS Coupled Earth System Model.
+See the [ACCESS-ESM1.6 configuration docs](https://access-nri.github.io/access-esm1.6-configs/) for more information on the supported configurations.

 This is an "omnibus repository": it contains multiple related configurations, and each configuration is stored in a separate branch.